 There are two hikes that depart from this area that we like.
-The first is Narada Falls, which you can also access from the viewpoint above the falls.
+The first is Narada Falls which you can also access from the viewpoint above the falls.
 When you hike to it from the Cougar Rock area, you also get to experience many other smaller falls, some interesting gorges, and some beautifully secluded meadows.
 This hike is easy for the fit adult, but will be very tiring for kids and adults who aren’t in great shape.
-It’s very doable wearing a kid-pack for hiking and is one of our top recommendations.
+It’s very doable, even if you’re wearing a kid-pack for hiking and is one of our top recommendations.

 Tip: if you care to go further, the trail does continue up the mountain and become significantly more difficult.
 You can visit the Van Trump meadows, check out some sweeping valley views and even get into yellow bellied marmot territory.

-This is the part of Mount Rainier National Park that everybody thinks of.
-This is where you find the very large and very new Henry M Jackson visitor center, the hiking and backcountry permit office paired with the ranger station, and the Paradise Inn.
+Paradise is the area of Mount Rainier National Park that everybody thinks of or seems to have visited.
+This is where you find the very large and very comprehensive Henry M Jackson visitor center, the hiking and backcountry permit office paired with the ranger station, and the Paradise Inn.
 This is where you can do the Jr Ranger Program and get your National Parks Passport stamps.
 And where you can do some of the best hiking in Mt Rainier National Park.

 Something that families with young kids, or even those heading to Mt Rainier but who aren’t up for crazy hiking, will appreciate is that there are several trails leaving directly from the Paradise Inn or visitors center that are paved part of the way up the mountain.
 This means that it’s easy to take a stroller up the mountain, or at least far enough to get to a great viewpoint.

-Some easy highlights include Myrtle Falls and the Nisqually Vista trail.
-There’s no bad view anywhere, so our best advice is to get out on the trail and pick one that has “LOOP” in the title.
+If you are looking for more hikes out of Paradise, they all originate near the Paradise Inn or visitor center.
+Our best advice is to get out on the trail and pick one that has “LOOP” in the title.